matthew-alex-hill/waves-within-waves/README.txt

 1) Create a www source file, this can be any text file as long as the code conforms to the language rules

-2) Compile this file by exeuting ./wwwc in the waves-within-waves directory with the name of your file For example ./wwwc example.www
+2) Compile this file by executing ./wwwc in the waves-within-waves directory with the name of your file For example ./wwwc example.www

 3) Fix any errors that show up